barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

 > Analyzes and improves upon interview and onboarding practices.

-No evidence yet.
+No evidence.
 I have been interview trained, but not sat on any panels yet.

 #### IC5